-Localisation (or localization if you prefer the American spelling) is most often used in the translation industry to refer to the practice of localising websites; that is the process of making them linguistically and culturally appropriate for a given locality.
+Localisation is most often used in the translation industry to refer to the practice of localising websites.
+This is the process of making them linguistically as well as culturally appropriate for a given locality.
 However, whilst we do provide website localisation services, we prefer a wider definition:

 To localise is to “make or become local in attitude or behaviour” according to Collins English Dictionary.

-This wider definition reaches beyond words on a page (printed or on the web), the truly localised translation we provide is therefore about understanding and adapting a text to suit local attitudes and values.
+This wider definition reaches beyond words on a page (either printed or on the web).
+Truly localised translation is therefore about understanding and adapting a text to suit local attitudes and values.

-Some time ago, we translated a user guide for an electrical product, which included wiring instructions for a three pin plug.
-As we are paid on number of words translated, it would have been easy to provide the translation requested, however this would not be very good customer service.
+Some time ago, we translated a user guide for an electrical product.
+It included wiring instructions for a three pin plug.
+As we are paid on number of words, it would have been easy just to provide the translation.
+However, this would not be very good customer service.
 As anyone in mainland Europe knows, plugs have two pins, not three.
 Wiring instructions for the UK product would therefore have been totally useless for the European mainland.

 Does your translation company tell you these things?
 We think they should.
 Here’s why:

 - Lisbon – Portugal.
-Ever heard the story about Opel trying to sell its smallest car in Portugal calling it “Nova”, nice name for a car, except in Portuguese “no va” means “it doesn’t go”!
+Ever heard the story about Opel trying to sell its smallest car in Portugal?
+They called it “Nova”.
+A nice name for a car, except in Portuguese “no va” means “it doesn’t go”!

 - It didn’t sell, but changing the name to “Corsa” did the trick, they sold like hot cakes.